Imagine 2 groups of people.

-Even if you’re not married, the same principles apply.
+What if you’re single?
+Your beliefs still influence your outcomes.
 If you walk up to an attractive stranger at a party and start chatting, the outcome will be influenced by your belief and confidence going in (confidence is attractive because its a signal of evolutionary fitness).
 If you never gather up the courage to go to the party or talk to that person, you’re not going to get lucky.

-This implies we should all cultivate optimism.
+This is why we should all cultivate optimism.
 Or, as Seligman puts it:

 I am all for realism when there is a knowable reality out there that is not influenced by your expectations.
 When your expectations influence reality, realism sucks.